jcranmer/idna-uts46/README.md

 ## Contributing

-Please read [our development guide](https://github.com/hexonet/node-sdk/wiki/Development-Guide) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [our development guide](https://github.com/hexonet/idna-uts46/wiki/Development-Guide) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

+NOTE: As mentioned, initial work done by jcranmer.

 * **Kai Schwarz** - *lead development* - [PapaKai](https://github.com/papakai)

-See also the list of [contributors](https://github.com/hexonet/node-sdk/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/hexonet/idna-uts46/graphs/contributors) who participated in this project.

 ## License